fidian/presentations/docs/emergency-preparedness-merit-badge/index.md

 ----

-Example for a burning house, mid 1800's:
+Brief example for a burning house, mid 1800's:

 * Send runners down the street to seek help
 * People show up with buckets